ObscureNightingale/incremenator/README.md

 # Incremenator

-Incremenator is a basic shell-script used to create a reflecting amount of folders for each file in the specified directory. <br>
+(Currently a work-in-progress); Incremenator is a basic shell-script used to create a reflecting amount of folders for each file in the specified directory. <br>
 \* Files are only counted if they have the specified extension.

 This shell-script was made to help myself personally upon downloading episodes of a season from some TV show.